-To finance any acquisitions, investments or strategic alliances, we may choose to issue ADSs or other equity-linked securities as consideration, which could dilute the ownership of our shareholders.
+To finance any acquisitions, investments or strategic alliances, we may choose to issue Ordinary Shares, ADSs or other equity-linked securities as consideration, which could dilute the ownership of our shareholders.
 Additional funds may not be available on terms that are favorable to us, or at all.
-If the price of the ADSs is low or volatile, we may be unable to consummate any acquisitions, investments or strategic alliances using our shares as consideration.
+If the price of the Ordinary Shares or ADSs is low or volatile, we may be unable to consummate any acquisitions, investments or strategic alliances using our shares as consideration.